VictoriaMetrics/VictoriaMetrics/docs/vmctl.md

 1. `vmctl` supports `--vm-native-src-headers` and `--vm-native-dst-headers` to define headers sent with each request to the corresponding source address.
-1. `vmctl` supports `--vm-native-disable-http-keep-alive` to allow `vmctl` to use non-persistent HTTP connections to avoid error `use of closed network connection` when run a longer export.
+1. `vmctl` supports `--vm-native-disable-http-keep-alive` to allow `vmctl` to use non-persistent HTTP connections to avoid error `use of closed network connection` when running a heavy export requests.

 ### Using time-based chunking of migration